WestCoastInformatics/Terminology-Transformer/README.md

 * top-level: aggregator for sub-modules (alphabetically):
   * admin: admin tools as maven plugins and poms
   * config: sample config files and data for windows dev environment and the reference deployment.
-  * custom: project for demonstrating how to extend the platform
-  * examples: sample code for learning how to use the API
   * integration-test: integration tests (JPA, REST, and mojo)
   * jpa-model: a JPA enabled implementation of "model"
   * jpa-services: a JPA enabled implementation of "services"